epfl-ada/ada-2024-project-adattatori/README.md

     - Step 1.2: Statitical test to study the normality of the distribution of the data for each target for subsequent analysis: Kolmogorov-Smirnov test is employed.
 Almost all target's LogIC50 is confirmed to be not normally distributed.
     - Step 1.3: Two different statistical test to prove how the median varies among the targets: Kruskal-Wallis test and post-hoc Dunn’s test.
 We use these tests and the median metric because the distribution are not normal.
 The latter shows that at the standard significance threshold of 0.05, the Gag-Pol polyprotein emerges as a standout, with significantly lower values of LogIC50 than other targets.

-- Step 2: Focus on ligands targeting Gag-Pol polyprotein: these are our weapons against the virus, and more specifically against the target that seems to show an overall better affinity, that is the Gag-Pol polyprotein.
+- Step 2: Focus on ligands: these are our weapons against the virus, and more specifically against the target that seems to show an overall better affinity, that is the Gag-Pol polyprotein.
     - Step 2.1: Expansion of the dataset with RDKit obtained molecular features
     - Step 2.2: PCA analysis:
         - Step 2.2.1: Obtain the absolute molecular features contributions to the first five principal components.